 E-invoicing is the process of generating invoices in a digital format, so you can issue and store them electronically.
 ZATCA in KSA has rolled out regulations mandating businesses to adopt an e-invoicing process in two phases, from December 4, 2021.

 For KSA VAT taxpayers, e-invoices will resemble the VAT invoices that are generally issued but will be generated through an online system.
 Note that a paper invoice that is copied or scanned is not considered an e-invoice.

 Once issued, an e-invoice cannot be edited.
 However, you can issue electronic notes (debit and credit notes that are VAT-compliant and issued through an electronic system).
 These should be issued with reference to the original invoice that was issued.
 All your invoicing and note-issuing transactions will have to be done through the same e-invoicing system and must be compliant with ZATCA’s regulations.
 This standardizes the way transactions are made, ensuring that everything is done uniformly, and information is stored securely.

 You will have to issue e-invoices for sales made within the country, exports made from KSA to other countries, and goods and services for which you have received advanced payments.

-Saudi Arabia introduced e-invoicing to facilitate an increase of transparency in transactions undertaken by businesses and improve the level of efficiency by companies and government departments situated in the Kingdom.
+These regulations are being rolled out so that businesses can work more efficiently and securely.
+The goal of this move is to integrate your business data with the ZATCA system to increase transparency in transactions undertaken by businesses and improve the level of efficiency by companies and government departments situated in the Kingdom.